ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 More information about Signature-based Authentication is available from `Cisco APIC Signature-Based Transactions <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/kb/b_KB_Signature_Based_Transactions.html>`_.

-.. _aci_rest:
+.. _aci_guide_rest:

 Using ACI REST with Ansible
 ---------------------------
 While already a lot of ACI modules exists in the Ansible distribution, and the most common actions can be performed with these existing modules, there's always something that may not be possible with off-the-shelf modules.

-The :ref:`aci_rest <aci_rest>` module provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
+:ref:`The aci_rest module <aci_rest>` provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
 This may seem like a complex undertaking, but you can generate the needed REST payload for any action performed in the ACI web interface effortlessly.

 Using the aci-rest module
 .........................
-The :ref:`aci_rest <aci_rest>` module accepts the native XML and JSON payloads, but additionally accepts inline YAML payload (structured like JSON).
+:ref:`The aci_rest module <aci_rest>` accepts the native XML and JSON payloads, but additionally accepts inline YAML payload (structured like JSON).
 The XML payload requires you to use a path ending with ``.xml`` whereas JSON or YAML require path to end with ``.json``.

 When you're making modifications, you can use the POST or DELETE methods, whereas doing just queries require the GET method.